 Timely hitting, great defense, the right moves by coach Roger Czerwinski and the workhorse arm of Kaden Hepler keyed an impressive run.

 The York Suburban boys' volleyball team won the District 3 Class AA championship and made it to the state finals.
-Watching the Trojans work on the
+Watching the Trojans work on the court was fun.

 Dallastown's softball team marched on a run of its own before falling to defending champ Central Dauphin in the District 3 Class AAAA title game.